Papal Infallibility and Orthodoxy

 Scripture

 Often, arguments about the power of the Papacy devolve into quote-slinging the Church Fathers’ esoteric and ambiguous opinions.
 Now, the Church Fathers said a lot of things.
 And the Church Fathers disagreed, a lot.
-This is more a source of endless confusion than of clarity.
+Although the Fathers seem squarely in the camp of the Papists by my lights, this still more often becomes a source of confusion than of clarity.
 My arguments will instead focus on what is undeniable for a Christian: scripture.

 Typology: Hezekiah and Eliakim